April 25th 2026 – Purgatory 200k

 Cue Sheet: See RWGPS Link Below

-Parking Info: Parking will be available in 290 to 330 Baker Ave Extension Parking lot (Concord Meadow Corporate Center Office Park) which is less than 0.25 mile from Start/Finish.
+Parking Info: Parking will be available in Start/Finish.
 If you are driving to the start and need a place to park, please park in the complex near the train track away from the building (On the most Southern Side of the lot so we organizer can keep track of finishers/stragglers.)

 2018 Pre-ride report & Photos